-This little word is the magic key to success for your business on social media!
+Have you heard marketers talking about your “Social Media Engagement?”
+Believe it or not, this is THE magic key to success for your business on social media!

-So let’s dive in and learn WHAT it means, WHY it’s important, and HOW to improve the engagement on your business’s pages.
+So let’s dive in and learn WHAT social media engagement means, WHY it’s important, and HOW to improve the engagement on your business’s pages.

 What is Engagement?